MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/unified-routing-diagnostics.md

 ### Summary

 You can select a work item on the **Routing diagnostics** page to view the detailed information, such as when the work item was created, its current stage, and the duration of each stage.
 You can also select and open the work item to see the associated case.
 If the work item is not assigned or no rule item meets the criteria of the work item, error messages are displayed.
-You can select the stage to see further details of the error.
+You can select any of the stages to see further details and diagnose the issues.

 :::image type="content" source="media/routing-diagnostics-summary.png" alt-text="Summary view of a routed work item.":::